open-telemetry/opentelemetry-specification/specification/protocol/otlp.md

   { "kind": 2, ... }

-- OTLP/JSON receivers MUST ignore message fields with unknown names and MUST unmarshal the message as if the unknown field was not resent in the payload.
+- OTLP/JSON receivers MUST ignore message fields with unknown names and MUST unmarshal the message as if the unknown field was not present in the payload.
   This aligns with the behavior of the Binary Protobuf unmarshaler and ensures that adding new fields to OTLP messages does not break existing receivers.